-The VRAF Internship is generously funded by the Kress Foundation, and provides financial support for graduate students preparing for a career in visual resources and image management.
-The award grants $4,000 to support an internship in archives, libraries, museums, visual resources collections in academic institutions, or other appropriate contexts.
-The recipient receives a stipend of $3,000 for 200 hours completed at the host site.
+The Visual Resources Association Foundation (VRAF) Internship Award provides financial support for graduate students preparing for a career in visual resources and image management.
+The award grants $4,000 to support a period of internship in archives, libraries, museums, visual resources collections in academic institutions, or other appropriate contexts.
+The recipient will receive a stipend of $3,000 for 200 hours completed at the host site.
 A professional development component of $1,000 supports conference attendance or attendance at the Summer Educational Institute for Visual Resources and Image Management.
-The recipient receives a one-year complimentary student membership in the Visual Resources Association.
+The recipient will receive a one-year complimentary student membership in the Visual Resources Association.

-The VRAF Internship Award consists of a VRAF Director as chair, a representative from the VRA Education Committee, a representative from the VRA Awards Committee, and the previous internship recipient.
-The 2017-2018 Awards Committee includes VRAF Director Margaret Webster; VRAF Director, Elaine Paul; VRA Education Committee member Whitney Gaylor; VRA Awards Committee member Linda Callahan; and 2016-2017 VRAF Internship recipient Rebecca Pattillo.
+The VRAF Internship is generously funded by the Samuel H. Kress Foundation.
+The VRAF Internship Award Committee consists of a VRAF Director as chair, a representative from the VRA Education Committee, a representative from the VRA Awards Committee, and the previous internship recipient.
+The 2018-2019 Awards Committee includes VRAF Director Elaine Paul; VRA Education Committee member Carolyn Lucarelli; VRA Awards Committee member Linda Callahan; and 2017-2018 VRAF Internship recipient Maria Nuccilli.